DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/10-RandomVariables.md

 1. Suppose we are flipping a fair coin, and the result of a single coin flip is either heads or tails.
 Let $X$ be a random variable representing the number of flips until the first heads.

 a.
 Is $X$ discrete or continuous?
-What is the domain, support, of $X$?
+What is the domain/support, of $X$?
 b.
 What values do you *expect* $X$ to take?
 What do you think is the average of $X$?
 Don't actually do any formal math, just think about if you were flipping a regular coin, how long it would take you to get the first heads.
 c.
 Advanced: In `R`, generate 10,000 observations from $X$.
 What is the empirical, from the simulation, pmf?
 What is the average value of $X$ based on this simulation?
 Create a bar chart of the proportions.
 Note: Unlike the example in the Notes, we don't have the pmf, so you will have to simulate the experiment and using `R` to find the number of flips until the first heads.